Mayank-UK/Profile_app/readme.md

 docker related:
     -all the docker data(Dockerfile, docker-compose, and appropriate config files) is present in docker directory.
-    -configuration made in httpd.conf(Apache):
+    -permissions prefferd '755', other permissions lead to security errors especially in MySQL -configuration made in httpd.conf(Apache):
         -added virtualhost
         -enabled proxy modules